Piotr1215/typeit.nvim/README.md

-# TypeIt.nvim
+# typeit.nvim

-TypeIt.nvim is a Neovim plugin that simulates typing in real-time.
+typeit.nvim is a Neovim plugin that simulates typing in real-time.
 It's perfect for creating engaging demos, tutorials, or presentations where you want to showcase code or text being typed out dynamically.

 ## Features